NavneetChauhan22/SupplyChainDashboard/README.md

 - And Lastly, Report has a heat map to show discount bands for all products with total sales visualized as colour gradient.

-## Getting Started

-- Clone this repository to your local machine by using the following command :

 # Key Insights 🔍
  - **Skin Care** is generating highest revenue amongst the all three products in offer 📈
  - **Females** are amongst the most buyers of known demography. ![F2](https://github.com/user-attachments/assets/049a65d7-9fbc-4355-9ba6-c283afd52970)